brainstormforce/astra-bulk-edit/readme.txt

 == Changelog ==

+= 1.2.5 =
+- Improvement: Hardened the security and accesebility of plugin.

 = 1.2.4 =
 - Fix: Undefined astra_get_option function call when Astra theme is inactive.
 - Fix: White label settings does not get applied for the theme name.